LloydLion/DidiFrame/DidiFrame/DocFX/articles/user_commands_and_pipelines.md

 * To drop or finalize pipeline return null from middleware and call special context's method.
 * [IDiscordApplication](../api/DidiFrame.Application.IDiscordApplication.html) automaticlly registers all need for pipeline stuff using special builder.
 * If you want create your middleware use [AbstractUserCommandPipelineMiddleware\`2](../api/DidiFrame.UserCommands.Pipeline.AbstractUserCommandPipelineMiddleware-2.html) support class .
+* Dispatcher.Respond can be called in pipeline that means responce will be sent before pipeline ends.
+* Dispatcher.Respond can be called twice (include default call) that means these are two responces
+* Dispatcher.Respond with special object is available from [UserCommandPipelineContext](../api/DidiFrame.UserCommands.Pipeline.UserCommandPipelineContext.html)

 ## User command pipeline building